 - With the motor running, drizzle in the ice water.
 The sauce will thin out and get super creamy.

-I recommend storing Toum in a glass container with a lid or in a mason jar in the fridge.
+I recommend storing Toum in a glass container with a lid or in a mason jar in the fridge for up to 1 month.
 This is because like anything garlic-flavored, the smell is quite pungent and glass does a good job of trapping odors and helping Toum stay fresh-tasting.

-Traditionally, in the Middle East Toum is made using a mortar and pestle.
-Today, most Toum recipes are made using a food processor.
+Traditionally in the Middle East, this condiment is made using a mortar and pestle.
+Today, most recipes use a food processor.

-Even though a food processor speeds up the process a bit, it still takes about 20 minutes for Garlic Sauce to fully emulsify.
+Even though a food processor speeds up the process a bit, it still takes about 20 minutes for this sauce to fully emulsify.
 (I can only imagine how long this process takes when making this by hand with a mortar and pestle!)

-- If your garlic isn’t the freshest and has started to grow a green sprout in the center (which is known the garlic germ), cut your garlic cloves in half and remove it.
-These can be quite bitter!
+- If your garlic isn’t the freshest and has started to grow a green sprout in the center (which is known the garlic germ), cut your garlic cloves in half and remove them.
+They can be quite bitter!

 - Use fresh lemon juice.
 Don’t be tempted by the bottled stuff which has preservatives and can have a bitter flavor.

 - Be mindful of the oil you use for this recipe because you will be able to taste it.
-Vegetable oil is a popular choice, but for the health benefits I also like to use avocado oil or light olive oil.
+Vegetable oil is a popular choice, but for the health benefits I also like to use avocado oil.

 What is Lebanese Garlic Sauce Made Of?

-There are minimal ingredients in authentic Garlic Sauce!
-It’s just garlic, salt, oil, and lemon juice.
+There are minimal ingredients in authentic garlic sauce; just garlic, salt, oil, lemon juice, and water.

-Is Garlic Sauce the Same as Garlic Mayo?
+Is Garlic Sauce the Same as Garlic Mayo or Garlic Aioli?

-Alternatively, Garlic Mayo typically uses egg as an emulsifier and so it isn’t vegan.
+Alternatively, garlic mayo or aioli typically uses egg as an emulsifier, and so it isn’t vegan.

-How Do I Mellow Out the Garlic Flavor of Toum?
+How Do I Mellow Out the Garlic Flavor?

-- Soak your peeled garlic cloves in cold water for 1 hour before making this Garlic Sauce.
+- Soak your peeled garlic cloves in ice cold water for 1 hour before making it.

 - Add up to 4 tablespoons of Greek yogurt along with the ice water at the end of making Toum.